ketchup-guild/ketchup-waiter/README.md

 Here are the main ones:

-- Create event channels
+- `ketchup event create` Create event channels
-- Create club channels
+- `ketchup club create` Create club channels

 You can also use `ketchup roadmap` for a list of planned features.